SAMtoBAM/paecilomyces_starships/README.md

 Hence here we use the metadata file with a curated list

 Most computationally expensive steps were run on an HPC with the SLURM workload manager <br/>
-The scripts are provided in XXXXXX and indicated as to what they will perform
+The scripts are provided in submit_scripts and indicated as to what they will perform

 #### Step 0: Set up and download genomes
 Variables to manually set: <br/>